+Trees are essential to our health and our world!
 About 100 million years ago as flowering plants were establishing, North America was still connected to Europe and Asia, and there was no polar ice cap.
 Tropical vegetation covered the present-day grounds of The Arboretum, and a single great forest stretched, uninterrupted across the continent.
 Continent drift, evolution, and time has resulted in the variation you see today.

 The World of Trees Collection is a place where you can discover some of the amazing similarities and differences associated with temperate woody plants of the northern hemisphere.
 Some families such as the maple family are relatively similar in general appearance, while others such as the rose family are very diverse.
 More that 400 species of trees and shrubs representing 158 genera and 67 different plant families are established on this 5-hectare site.
 They are arranged in family groups situated along the 0.7km (0.5 mile) World of Trees trail.
 Many of Ontario's native woody plants (including several rare species) are represented here along with their relatives from Europe or Asia.
 Each plant's name and its family name can be found on a black metal label at the base of the plant.